 Our Team

-Led by our dedicated director, our group comprises graduate students from diverse academic backgrounds and interests, united by a shared passion for cutting-edge research on social infrastructure and integration.
+Led by our dedicated director, our group comprises graduate students from diverse academic backgrounds and interests, united by a shared passion for innovative research on social infrastructure and integration.

 Dr Sean Lauer